 Whenever I’ve looked for Malaysian Ginseng in health food stores, it’s usually marked as Tongkat Ali.
 And scientists believe that it may influence sex hormone-binding globulin.

-By making it less likely for the human body to bind testosterone, it seems to have a positive impact on serum levels.
+By making it less likely for the human body to bind testosterone, it seems to have a positive impact on serum testosterone levels.
+Its unique mechanism of action sets it apart from other herbs.

 There are also links to improved energy levels and reduced fatigue, which could boost your exercise performance and counteract weight gain.